Regional Innovation Co-ordination Hub Newsletter Social Prescribing

 The first stage of this work is to develop the framework by engaging with people involved in social prescribing from varying perspectives to identify and agree what data should be part of the framework.

 This stage is crucial because there is currently no core minimum data set for social prescribing evaluation.
 This makes it difficult for providers and commissioners attempting to evaluate their services.

 Once the framework has been developed, WSSPR will work with providers to embed it into practice.

-We need people who are involved in social prescribing from a range of perspectives, such as delivery, planning and commissioning, to take part in a short online study to identify and agree what we should be measuring.
-Click here for more information
+As part of the development of the framework, we are asking people who are involved in social prescribing from a variety of perspectives to take part in a short online study to identify what data is important to collect.
+Please email [email protected] for more information

 Welsh Government are consulting with stakeholders across Wales to develop a common understanding of the language used to describe social prescribing and to identify actions which embed the model through a national framework.
 Click here if you’d like to get involved.

 Storytelling is a huge part of what we do to share best practice.
 We tell the stories of those at the heart of our services so similar services can be adopted across our region and beyond.
 Grab a cup of tea and watch the videos below!